 CHUM 885 Digital Humanities 3 Credits Explores the emerging methodologies for using the electronic media in humanistic study as well as electronic publishing in humanities.
-CHUM 886 Directed Research 3 Credits Allows studer its to conduct individual research or participate in study abroad research under the guida nce of a faculty.
-CHUM 888 A Review of the Humanities 3 Credits Provides a co mprehensive examination of the major issues, controversies, ideas, concepts and methods of humanities.
-CHUM 891 Research Methods 3 Credits discussions o dilitative and quantitative approaches to conducting research as practiced in the humaniti f issues of causality, validity, reliability, and the ethics of human research.
-The cours from methods in humanities.
-CHUM 892 Research Design 3 Credits skills necessary to design and write a research project, develop and submit grant appliand a dissertation prospectus.
-Additional emphasis is directed on writing as a competent in CHUM 901 Dissertation Consultation 1-3 Credits CHUM 905 Dissertation Research 1-3 Credits CMAT 501 Calculus and Linear Algebra 3 Credits This is a course for non-mathematics majors who are deficient in the tools of calculus and linear algebra.
-CMAT 521 Real Analysis I 3 Credits The course discusses limits of functions, sequences, continuity, differentiation, The Riemann Integral, sequences and series of functions, Theory of Lebesgue measure and integration.
-CMAT 522 Real Analysis II 3 Credits a continuation of CMAT 521.
-An expanded discussion of the Theory of Lebesgue measuilbert spaces, product measure and product integration. re and integration, CMAT 523 Complex Variables I 3 Credits cuses on the theory and applications of functions of a complex variable; topics include ration, harmonic functions, conformal mapping and analytic continuation. analytic functions, CMAT 524 Complex Variables II 3 Credits This course is a continuation of CMAT 523.
-An expanded discussion of the theory and applications of functions of a complex variable is covered.
-CMAT 525 Algebra I 3 Credits t algebra, the course covers the basic theory of groups, Sylow theorems, rings, integral canced topics include Galois theory and category theory. domains, fields and CMAT 526 Algebra II 3 Credits This course is a continuation of CMAT 525.
+CHUM 886 Directed Research 3 Credits Allows studen its to conduct individual research or participate in study abroad research under the gui dance of a faculty.
+CHUM 888 A Review of the Humanities 3 Credits Provides a co mprehensive examination of the major issues, controversies, ideas, concepts and metho ds of humanities.
+CHUM 891 Research Methods 3 Credits broad discuss alitative and quantitative approaches to conducting research as practiced in the hun sions of issues of causality, validity, reliability, and the ethics of human research urrent research methods in humanities.
+CHUM 892 Research Design 3 Credits skills necessary to design and write a research project, develop and submit grant applicand a dissertation prospectus.
+Additional emphasis is directed on writing as a competen CHUM 901 Dissertation Consultation 1-3 Credits CHUM 905 Dissertation Research 1-3 Credits CMAT 501 Calculus and Linear Algebra 3 Credits This is a cours se for non-mathematics majors who are deficient in the tools of calculus and linear algel ora.
+CMAT 521 Real Analysis I 3 Credits scusses limits of functions, sequences, continuity, differentiation, The Riemann Integrations, Theory of Lebesgue measure and integration. al, sequences and CMAT 522 Real Analysis II 3 Credits This course is a continuation of CMAT 521.
+An expanded discussion of the Theory of Lebesgue measure and integration, Banach and Hilbert spaces, product measure and product integration.
+CMAT 523 Complex Variables I 3 Credits The course focuses on the theory and applications of functions of a complex variable; topics include analytic functions, contour integration, harmonic functions, conformal mapping and analytic continuation.
+CMAT 524 Complex Variables II 3 Credits s a continuation of CMAT 523.
+An expanded discussion of the theory and applications lible is covered. s of functions of a CMAT 525 Algebra I 3 Credits Using abstract algebra, the course covers the basic theory of groups, Sylow theorems, rings, integral domains, fields and modules; advanced topics include Galois theory and category theory.
+CMAT 526 Algebra II 3 Credits This course is a continuation of CMAT 525.
 An expanded discussion of groups, rings, integral domains, fields and modules, Galois theory and category theory is covered.